How to Design a Perfect Appointment Confirmation Email

 This only concerns offline meetings.

-You may upload map as an image and add a link to Google Map when building your appointment confirmation email template.
+You may upload your map as an image and add a link to Google Map when building your appointment confirmation email template.

 This will be perceived by your clients as a polite gesture.